slatedocs/slate/source/includes/_pub_sub.md

  Name | data published into this channel
 ------:|:------------
 product-status | _enabled status, product state_ <font color="DarkGray">_(ACTIVATED/MONITORED etc.)_, user (making the change)</font>
-alert | updates to SMART Solar alert data
+product-alert | updates to SMART Solar alert data

 Users can view a list of available channels by sending a `GET` request to `/v1/channels`